soup-bowl/soup-bowl.github.io/content/post/2020-04-25-macos-in-virtualbox.md

 This guide will discuss installing **MacOS Mojave**, however installation process should be similar for all **MacOS versions**.

-:warning: At the time of writing, **Virtualbox** and **Hyper-V** cannot co-exist on Windows.
+⚠️ At the time of writing, **Virtualbox** and **Hyper-V** cannot co-exist on Windows.
 MacOS is also **not installable** on Hyper-V. I use Linux in my screenshots as I use Docker on Windows.
 This also includes **Windows Subsystem for Linux**, which tripped me up from installing.

-## :cd: Creating the ISO
+## 💿 Creating the ISO

 Virtualbox installs generally prefer to use an ISO file, which unfortunately will require some handiwork to get a hold of.
 Persevere and you will get there!